 In a similar case, Jason Koran brought a claim after being terminated from the Ohio Bell Telephone Company.
 Jason was a homosexual who was married to his lover.
 Jason took his husband’s last name.
 Taking a husband’s last name generally considered a feminine practice, so Jason was perceived to be not in conformity with masculine stereotypes.
 One of Jason’s superiors, who opposed same-sex marriages, refused to call him by his married name and took a series of adverse actions against him.
 The judge permitted the claim to go forward because Jason presented sufficient evidence to show that he conspicuously did not conform to gender stereotypes.

 The materials available at the top of this page and at this gender discrimination, sexual harassment, and employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking “what should I do …”, “I’m being sexually harassed …” “my supervisor grabbed my…”, “my boss is touching…” or “how do I …”, your best course is to contact an Ohio sexual harassment attorney/hostile work environment lawyer to obtain advice with respect to sexual harrassment/hostile work environment questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at the top of this page or through this employment law website are the opinions of the individual lawyer and may not reflect the opinions of the Spitz law firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at the top of this page or through this employment law website are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.